olcf/olcf-user-docs/systems/summit_user_guide.rst

 queued state, into a running state, and then back again to queued.
 Sometimes this can happen multiple times.
 Eventually, internal limits in the LSF scheduler will be reached, at which point the job will no longer be eligible for running.
-The bhist command can be used to see if a job is cycling between running and eligible states.
-The pending reason given by bhist can also be useful to debug.
-This can happen due to modifications that the user has made to their environment on the system, incorrect ssh key setup, attempting to load unavailable/broken modules. or system problems with individual nodes.
+The ``bhist`` command can be used to see if a job is cycling between running and eligible states.
+The pending reason given by ``bhist`` can also be useful to debug.
+This can happen due to modifications that the user has made to their environment on the system, incorrect SSH key setup, attempting to load unavailable/broken modules. or system problems with individual nodes.
 When jobs are observed to flip-flop between running and queued, and/or become ineligible without explanation, then deeper investigation is required and the user should